Beyond the Canvas: Rise to Global Recognition

 2. What does it take to have true taste in art?
 How has that changed the way you approach your work?

-Taste is really about understanding and connecting with what’s genuine, both as an artist and as a viewer.
-For me, it's about creating something that resonates deeply, not just something that’s aesthetically pleasing.
+Taste is about understanding and connecting with what’s genuine, both as an artist and viewer.
+For me, it's about creating something that resonates deeply, not just aesthetically pleasing.
 Over time, I’ve learned that true taste isn’t just about following trends or what's popular.
 It’s about staying authentic to your own voice while also being open to evolution.
-As I've grown, I've found myself pushing boundaries more experimenting with new techniques and mediums to express complex ideas in a more refined way.
+As I've grown, I've found myself pushing boundaries more,, experimenting with new techniques and mediums to express complex ideas more refinedly.

 3. Where do you see yourself in another 10 years?

 In 10 years, I hope to have built a deeper connection with a global audience.
 I'd love to have my work showcased in more international galleries and continue collaborating with other artists.
-I also see myself exploring different forms of expression maybe venturing into installations or even digital art.
+I also see myself exploring different forms of expression, maybe venturing into installations or digital art.
 The art world is constantly evolving, and I want to evolve with it.
-But more than anything, I hope to still be creating work that challenges me and leaves a lasting impact on the people who experience it.
+But more than anything, I hope to still create work that challenges me and leaves a lasting impact on the people who experience it.

 4. Your art has been getting a lot of attention lately.
 How does it feel to see your work being recognised globally?

 It’s incredibly humbling.
-When you put so much of yourself into your work, it’s not always easy to imagine how it’ll be received by others.
+When you put so much of yourself into your work, it’s not always easy to imagine how others’ll receive it.
 To see my paintings being recognised on such a wide scale is surreal.
 At the same time, it’s motivating.
 It reassures me that what I’m doing has a place in the world, and it drives me to keep pushing myself creatively.
 I’m grateful for every opportunity that comes my way and excited for what’s next.

-5. What is the biggest challenge you’ve faced in your artistic journey so far?
+5. What is your biggest challenge in your artistic journey so far?

 The biggest challenge has probably been overcoming self-doubt.
-It’s easy to get caught up in comparisons or to question if your work is 'good enough.'
+It’s easy to get caught up in comparisons or question whether your work is 'good enough.'
 But as I’ve grown as an artist, I’ve learned that confidence comes from within.
 It’s about trusting the process, staying true to my vision, and not being afraid to take risks.
-That’s when the most exciting work happens—when you step outside your comfort zone and allow yourself to make mistakes, knowing they’ll lead you to new discoveries.
+That’s when the most exciting work happens you step outside your comfort zone and allow yourself to make mistakes, knowing they’ll lead you to new discoveries.